rrubenich/ifood-frontend-test/README.md

 ## Flow

-To fetch the data and handle with errors, queries, filters and refresh every 30 seconds, an approach was created inspired by an event-driven architecture.
+To fetch the data and handle with queries, filters, errors and refresh every 30 seconds, an approach was created inspired by the event-driven architecture.

-Every change on states that may affect the listing will trigger a flow of calls.
+Every states change that affect the listing will trigger a flow of calls.

 The flow diagram presents the solution: